 My avatar was created by Nate Lovett.
 I’m on the Stir Trek conference board and in 2016 we had Nate produce avatars for all of our speakers and board members.
 He did a great job, and if you’d like him to create one for you, contact him via twitter.
 I’m currently using this avatar on most of my social media and Slack channels, as well as the basis for my Weekly Dev Tips podcast logo.

 David Neal (@reverentgeek) also does some great custom-drawn avatars.

 My podcast, Weekly Dev Tips, is hosted by Simplecast.
 I use a Rode Podcaster microphone to record, with PSM 1 Shockmount and PSA1 Swivel Boom Arm.
 I use Audacity for both recording and editing.
 I try to script the shows as markdown which I edit using Visual Studio Code and then upload to Simplecast to act as the show notes.
 You can see my podcasting checklist here.

 I recently started to make some time to play PUBG on the XBox One (my gamerID is ‘ardalis’ of course).
 The game’s a lot more fun with friends, which requires an adapter and headset/microphone.
-Here’s what I’m using and recommend (affiliate links – thanks for your support):
+Here’s what I’m using:

 Have a question about any of the above, or want to know something else about the products I use?
 Let me know.